deepjavalibrary/djl-serving/central/README.md

 The DJLCentral server will be listening on port 8080.

-open your browser an type in url
+open your browser and type in url

 ```ssh
 http://localhost:8080/